-For me, this was the last drop.
+For me, this was the last straw.
 Even though I was skeptical before, the last ounce of my trust was gone.

 After raising a discussion about it at our office, we came to a conclusion.